With the 80th D-Day anniversary just around the corner and just the one

 There have been a few re-releases

-metal barrel and even replaced the magic links with rubber band tracks
+of this kit, with the first omitting almost all of the PE, the metal barrel, and even replaced the magic links with rubber band tracks

-Further releases did eventually add moulded on zim but still excluded
+Further releases did eventually add moulded on zimmerit, but they still excluded

-many of the original goodies.
+many of the original bling!
 I notice the most recent re-release this

-year, does re-add the metal barrel, a few 3D printed items and a new
+year, does add a metal barrel, a few 3D printed items, and a new

-figure, but its still not a patch on the original release IMO.
-These
+figure, but it's still not a patch on the original release IMO.
+Although the very first boxings came with this huge host of additional multimedia parts, it’s

-not all doom and gloom if photo-etch is a turn off either, as there are
+not all doom and gloom if photo-etch is a big turn off.
+There are

 reputed to be one of the very best of what this manufacturer produced